 In recent years, Debbie has raised over £2000 for children and animal charities from organising fundraising activities, walking 100k to abseiling down the highest sculpture in the UK, although she's yet to wear wellies full of custard!

-Isaac studied French, Spanish and Italian at Aberystwyth University, spending his year abroad in three European cities: La Rochelle, Córdoba and Genoa.
-After graduating, he moved to Brescia, Italy to teach English.
-He then returned to the UK, spending three years working in a language school in Cambridge, as well as freelance translating, before joining the International Programmes Team at Pembroke in 2018.
+Isaac studied French, Spanish and Italian at university and after graduating, he moved to Italy to teach English.
+He then returned to the UK, working in a language school in Cambridge, as well as freelance translating, before joining the International Programmes Team at Pembroke in 2018.